-7.1 The Trust COO is responsible for managing the strategy and operation of the business functions of the Trust, including, payroll, estates, health and safety, human resources, compliance and administration.
-This includes leading on procurement processes, managing tenders where appropriate, conducting due diligence, benchmarking, and evaluating suppliers, negotiating deals, and ensuring value for money.
-The COO is also responsible for managing the payroll provision with the payroll provider and, in conjunction with the CEO and Principals, conducting reviews of the school's staffing structure to ensure effective deployment of staff and financial efficiency.

-7.2 All staff are responsible for ensuring that they operate within the realms of this policy and any supporting procedures.
+- 7.1 The Trust COO is responsible for managing the strategy and operation of the business functions of the Trust, including, payroll, estates, health and safety, human resources, compliance, and administration. - 7.2 This includes leading on procurement processes, managing tenders where appropriate, conducting due diligence, benchmarking, and evaluating suppliers, negotiating deals, and ensuring value for money.
+The COO is also responsible for managing the payroll provision with the payroll provider and, in conjunction with the CEO and Principals, conducting reviews of the school's staffing structure to ensure effective deployment of staff and financial efficiency. - 7.3 All staff are responsible for ensuring that they operate within the realms of this policy and any supporting procedures. - 7.4 The Chief Finance Officer and the Chief Operations Officer is subsumed into one role as the Chief Finance and Operation Officer (CFOO).
+The CFOO will be referred to for the remainder of this policy.